bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 will be closed, and he won't count as named user anymore.
 Deleting a user will remove him from the users table in the database.

-The :guilabel:`Roles` panel diplays a tree with all roles a user has.
+The :guilabel:`Roles` panel displays a tree with all roles a user has.
 The user is a direct member of a role if the role has a black tick.
-If the tick is grey the user inherits the membership from a child or member role.
+If the tick is gray the user inherits the membership from a child or member role.

 Additional user properties can be configured manually (over the buttons :guilabel:`Add`,